garbarino-com/garba-ui/README.md

 To compile you need to run:
 ```
-$ npm run start ## will get the server running and will create a folder called 'dist' where it will place all the compiled files.
-(You can see it in http://localhost:8080/)
+$ npm run start ## will get the server running and will create a folder called 'dist' where it will place all the compiled files. (on http://localhost:8080/)

 $ npm run production ## will compile the minified version that is needed for deployments.

+$ npm run styleguide-server ## will compile the stylieguide and get the server running. (on http://localhost:8080/)
 ```

 ### Contribution guidelines ###